 How much does it cost to carpet a lounge room?

+Knowing how to price carpet installation for a lounge room can be tough!
 According to RemodelingExpense, the average cost for a lounge room is $4.50 – 6.80 per square foot.
 That includes materials and the cost of labor as well.

 What is a fair price for carpet installation?